Los Padrinos Juvenile Hall Goes On Lockdown Days After County Completed Transfer Of Hundreds Of Kids

 The L.A.
 Times reported that the firearm was found in a location that youth could access, citing anonymous sources.

-The reaction: “This is absolutely unacceptable.
+“This is absolutely unacceptable.
 Every single person entering our juvenile facilities is supposed to be searched by security, including all staff and visitors.
-If this current security company is unable to do that, we should find a new one,” L.A.
-County Supervisor Janice Hahn said in an emailed statement.
+If this current security company is unable to do that, we should find a new one,” said L.A.
+County Supervisor Janice Hahn in an emailed statement.

 Go deeper: Nearly 300 Incarcerated Youth In LA Will Be Relocated In Less Than Two Months.
 Some Families Are Concerned